© 2022 GOECO | All rights reserved

 Laundry: There are laundry services available for use for a small fee located around the village.

 Accommodations: Volunteers will stay in shared, single-gender, dorm-style rooms.
 There are two centers available on this program and both locations have a cool space for participants to interact and enjoy their time in Bali.
-Bathrooms are shared and Western-style toilets are available.
+Participants will share bathrooms, and Western-style toilets are provided.
 There is a pool open year-round that is less than a five-minute walk from the accommodation.
-There will be four-eight volunteers per room, with clean bed linens, hot showers, and fans.
+Four-eight volunteers per room, with clean bed linens, hot showers, and fans.
 There is no air conditioning within the facility and volunteers must bring their own towels with them for showering.